kippnorcal/sqlsorcery/README.rst

 **SQLSorcery**: Dead simple wrapper for pandas and sqlalchemy

-SQLSorcery is basically some good old fashion syntactic sugar 🍬.
+SQLSorcery is just some good old fashion syntactic sugar 🍬.
 It really doesn't do anything new.
 It just makes doing it a little bit easier.
-It started as a connection wrapper for SQLAlchemy to cut down on the need for boilerplate code that was mostly just being used to keep the database credentials secret and then being passed to Pandas for queries and inserts.
+It started as a connection wrapper for SQLAlchemy to cut down on the need for boilerplate code that was used to keep the database credentials secret, connect to the database, and then pass the connection to Pandas for queries and inserts.

 It wasn't much code, but needing to cut and paste it for each new project seemed like a recipe for bugs.
 So here we are.
-We've added more methods to the class as well as added all of the basic dialects of SQL that SQLAlchemy supports.
+We've added more utility methods to the module as well as added all of the basic dialects of SQL that SQLAlchemy supports.

-In many cases, the methods available are less robust than SQLAlchemy and are more of a shortcut.
+In many cases, the methods available are less robust than the underlying libraries and are more of a shortcut.
 When you need something that is outside the bounds of the defaults you can always drop back down into Pandas or SQLAlchemy to get more functionality/flexibility.

 Getting Started
 ---------------